chrisseaton/rhizome/doc/registers.md

 phase of the compiler, but you aren't actually going to generate machine code so you don't care about how many registers a real processor has.

+#### The infinite stack allocator

+The infinite register allocator is simple, but you can't actually compile code that wants to use more registers than your processor has.
+When we want to actually compile test code, but still want to keep things as simple as possible we have a register allocator that always uses stack slots.
+It doesn't attempt to re-use any stack slots, and never uses any registers.

 #### Phi nodes

 The phi nodes that we created when building the graph to say that a value was